-Key stage 5 (often known as the Sixth Form) is the summit of the school.
-The courses are divided into two parts: A/S level (year 12) and A2 level (year 13).
+Key stage 5 (also known as the Sixth Form) is the summit of the school.
+The courses are divided into two parts: AS Level (Year 12) and A2 Level (Year 13).
+In Year 12, most students study for subjects; in year 13 there.

 These advanced level courses are academic and challenging: they are accepted by universities in almost every country in the world.
 In the UK, for example, a minimum of three full ‘A’ levels is required.
 In the United States most universities will grant up to a year’s remission to a student with three good ‘A’ level passes.
 In Canada and Australia, it is possible to enter several universities with A/S level passes.
 The Japanese normally require full ‘A’ levels.
 As time goes by, most countries will require full ‘A’ levels for university admission.